8 Common Website Design Mistakes

 Our goal is to enable a user to navigate anywhere on the site with three clicks or less.
 Our strategists research your industry, what users are searching for on your site, and recommend an updated navigation structure that is the most intuitive and user-friendly.

 It’s up to our design team to brainstorm how to best display information in a way that looks fresh and clean.
 Our best user experience (UX) tip is to keep as much information as possible visible to the user.
-Burying information in multiple drop downs or hiding it in a hover state, (only visible when the user’s mouse is directly over the link) can be a crucial mistake and cost an organization business.
+Our web design experts in Iowa know burying information in multiple drop downs or hiding it in a hover state, (only visible when the user’s mouse is directly over the link) can be a crucial mistake and cost an organization business.

 6. Not including a search area.